 The principal purposes of this offering are to increase our capitalization and financial flexibility and create a public market for our Class A common stock.
-We currently intend to use the net proceeds we receive from this offering for general corporate purposes, including working capital, operating expenses and capital expenditures.
-We cannot specify with certainty all of the particular uses for the remaining net proceeds to us from this offering.
+We currently intend to use the net proceeds we receive from this offering and the concurrent private placement for general corporate purposes, including working capital, operating expenses and capital expenditures.
+We cannot specify with certainty all of the particular uses for the remaining net proceeds to us from this offering and the concurrent private placement.
 We may also use a portion of the net proceeds for acquisitions or strategic investments in complementary businesses, products, services or technologies.
 However, we do not have agreements or commitments to enter into any such acquisitions or investments at this time.
 We will have broad discretion over how to use the net proceeds to us from this offering.
-We intend to invest the net proceeds to us from the offering that are not used as described above in investment-grade, interest-bearing instruments.
+We intend to invest the net proceeds to us from the offering and the concurrent private placement that are not used as described above in investment-grade, interest-bearing instruments.